blairdrummond/Rauzy/README.md

 # TODO

-Use Cabal to build dependency list and cabal package?
+- Use Cabal to build dependency list and cabal package?

+- Measures?

+- Frid's ideas:

+	- Homeomorphism classes of graphs
+	- Marked-ness and uniformity
+	- Syncronization points

+	- Other DOL Stuff?